 3. Join a traditional dance performance

-After finishing our visit of the temple, we were asked by locals if we wanted to join a traditional dance performance.
-We had no idea about is, but decided to follow them.
+After finishing our visit to the temple, we were asked by locals if we wanted to join a traditional dance performance.
+We had no idea about it, but decided to follow them anyway.

 This was totally unexpected, and we absolutely loved it!

 The show was filled with drum beats, dance, fire breathing performance and lastly walking on the burning coal.
 This made us literally hold our breath.
 Definitely check it out when in Kandy!

 We are not quite sure about the schedule of the show.
 The best would be to ask your hotel or at the entrance of the temple, as they may have more information.
 We only know the location of the theatre: here

 4. Explore Kandy Market and wander through the city

 Our favorite thing to do in Kandy was to get lost wandering through the town.